Kevin Brown "Red Eagle", Chairman

 Bruce “Two Dogs” Bozsum was first elected to the Tribal Council in 2004, and since that time served for eight years as the Chairman of the Tribal Council.
-During his most recent years as Chairman, he helped to secure refinancing for MTGA, and was also involved in the expansion of the Mohegan Sun brand with Pennsylvania’s Mohegan Sun at Pocono Downs, Resorts Atlantic City, and pending gaming projects in Massachusetts, Pennsylvania and New York.
+During his most recent years as Chairman, he helped to secure refinancing for MTGA, and was also involved in the expansion of the Mohegan Sun brand with Pennsylvania’s Mohegan Sun Pocono, Resorts Atlantic City.
 His work in important government-to-government negotiations with the State of Connecticut resulted in cost savings for MTGA .
 Prior to being a member of the Tribal Council, he served as the Manager of Cultural and Community Programs for the Tribe, responsible for educational outreach programs, the annual Wigwam Festival and Cultural Week.
 Bozsum is an appointed ceremonial Pipe Carrier, and has played a vital part in significant life events for members of the Mohegan Tribe.
 He lives with his wife Kelly in Rhode Island, and they are the parents of eight children.

 William Quidgeon Jr., Councilor